Where to Stay in Florence: Best & Safest Areas (By a Local)

 https://www.booking.com/searchresults.xu.html?city=-117543&aid=1493696&no_rooms=1&group_adults=2&label=where-to-stay-in-florence

 But it’s not only for those who love nightlife.
-Santa Croce also boasts some upmarket areas, churches, and cultural spaces that will keep you busy during the day.
-It’s also right near to the smaller Sant’Ambrogio neighborhood, which boasts an incredible food market.
+Santa Croce also boasts some upmarket areas, churches and cultural spaces that will keep you busy during the day.
+Santa Croce also connects easily to Sant’Ambrogio neighborhood, which has an incredible food market, the oldest in Florence.

 The best part?
 You’re within less than a mile of the main central sights, such as the Uffizi Gallery and the Duomo, so you get to see Florence’s most iconic spots while enjoying the excellent nightlife on offer in Santa Croce.